MicroEJ/docs/Tutorials/tutorialCreateCustomPlatform.rst

-Create a MicroEJ Platform for a custom device
+Create a MicroEJ Platform for a Custom Device
 =============================================

 Introduction